raghava000/API-Automation-Project/README.md

 ⚙ CI/CD Pipeline (GitHub Actions)
 Runs test suite on every push and pull_request

-Uses a matrix to run on multiple Java versions

 Fails the pipeline if any test fails